mkohler/cython_swig/README.rst

     adder.c is the source code.
 We will look at it next.

-    adder.h describes the interface to the library.
+    adder.h describes the interface to _adder.c_

     and libadder.so is the final shared object, ready to be linked with programs and other shared libraries.